deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/00 Deephaven with PyTorch.md

 ## Define how to make predictions with the trained model

-When our model is trained, we then need to use the trained network on the test dataset.
+After our model is trained, we can use the trained network on the test dataset.
 Let's construct a function to do just that.

 ```python
 def predict_with_model(x_test):